rajeevgi/rajeevgi/README.md

 ### Hi there 👋

+- 🔭 I’m a Electronics and Telecommunication Engineer...
+- 🌱 I’m currently learning Full Stack developer...
+- 👯 I’m looking to collaborate on software developing...
+-

 <!--
 **rajeevgi/rajeevgi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.